nicksstapleton/blog/_posts/2021-04-30-logos-buyers-guide.md

 If you want further assistance choosing a package, Logos assembled [a questionnaire](https://partners.faithlife.com/click.track?CID=432198&AFID=467957&nonencodedurl=https://www.logos.com/help-me-choose-package) to help you identify which package might best suit you.
 You can also view a detailed [base package comparison](https://partners.faithlife.com/click.track?CID=432198&AFID=467957&nonencodedurl=https://www.logos.com/compare-packages).

 Use [this link](https://partners.faithlife.com/click.track?CID=431490&AFID=467957) for a 30% discount to upgrade to Logos 10.
-If you're new to Logos,you can  get 15% off your Logos 10 library and five _free_ books as well![^1]
+If you're new to Logos, you can get 15% off your Logos 10 library and five _free_ books as well!\[^1\]

-[^1]:Disclosure: As an affiliate, I get a small kickback for any base package purchases using my affiliate link.
+\[^1\]:Disclosure: As an affiliate, I get a small kickback for any base package purchases using my affiliate link.
 I am grateful for your support and genuinely excited for you to get into Logos!

 Ping me on [Twitter](https://twitter.com/nickstapleton) if you have any questions or just to say hello. 👋